-How to Remove Stains from Clothing.
+How to Remove Grease, Ink & Mildew Stains

-Although, some stains are tougher than others to remove, all may not be lost.
+Although some stains are tougher than others to remove, all may not be lost.
 It’s worth it to try and remove the stain before tossing the item in the trash.
 At least that’s what I do!

 Removing Grease Stains from Clothing